SteveLTN/https-portal/README.md

 are [ERB](http://www.stuartellis.eu/articles/erb/) templates and will be rendered before usage.

+You can either override just override one single site's config or all sites' configs.

+#### Override just one single site's config

+In this case, you provide `<your-domain>.conf.erb` and `<your-domain>.conf.ssl.erb`.
+The former one takes care of the ownership verification from Let's Encrypt, and redirection to https URL.
+The latter one handles https connections.

 For instance, to override both HTTPS and HTTP settings for `my.example.com`, you can launch HTTPS-PORTAL by: